rikman122/homeassistant-correos_spain/README.md

 ### Disclaimer

-All the data is provided by Sociedad Estatal de Correos y Telégrafos, S.A.
-[Correos](https://www.correos.es/) I'm not related to this company in any way so I'm not responsible of the provided information
+All the data is provided by [Sociedad Estatal de Correos y Telégrafos, S.A.](https://www.correos.es/).
+I'm not related to this company in any way so I'm not responsible of the provided information